Cloud Data Warehouse Migration 101: Expert Tips

 Organizations are better off redesigning for the cloud and then focusing on building in small manageable chunks focused on business needs.
 For this redesign to succeed, it is critical to remember data governance becomes even more essential to understanding where your data is at all times.

-In other words, CIOs can’t just wing it and migrate the entire data landscape.
+In other words, CIOs can’t just wing it and migrate the entire legacy data landscape to a cloud data warehouse.
 They need a plan.
-“Incorrect scoping of the migration poses significant risk to the migration, especially around cost,” points out CIO Anthony McMahon.
+“Incorrect scoping of the migration poses a significant risk to the migration, especially around cost,” points out CIO Anthony McMahon.

 Lift and shift perpetuates the same data problems, albeit in a new location.
 In many cases, businesses have tons of data, but the data can’t be trusted.
-If you don’t have a well-defined business problem, your analytics or data science project will be an expensive failure.
-Where the old data warehouse model was driven by feeding data into it, the new model is about providing a view across lots of data with a specific purpose.
+If you don’t have a well-defined business problem, your analytics, AI/ML, and data science projects will be expensive failures.
+Where the old data warehouse model was driven by feeding data into it, the new cloud data warehouse model is about providing a view across lots of data with a specific purpose.

 Cloud data warehouses offer the potential to solve larger and more complex business data problems that could not be addressed via on-premises software and hardware.
 Cloud data should remove the infrastructure discussions and return attention to business, data, and outcomes.